woojoo666/arcana-notes/notes9.md

 * and we have a separate mechanism for replacing nodes
 * but in text-syntax, we combine the two, so properties both point to a value, and correspond to a partition
 * this allows us to both access the value of a property, and replace a partition, using the same property name

+diagram syntax
+have to choose whether each behavior node is public or private but actually, what you are doing is choosing the key for each node (if its public, use public key, if its private, use private key) another way of thinking about it is, you are choosing the location of each partition of behavior so if you were building a car you put the main assembly inside the hood of the car to keep it private but then parts like the wheels, door handles, windows, those are all public and on the surface (note, by default, nodes are public)
+(instead of declaring individual nodes private, it is easier to just create a private container and put objects inside) (this is sort of like, creating a locked safe in your house and putting objects inside, instead of creating a locked safe for every object)
+(another way of thinking about it: instead of putting every item into a different hiding spot, put all the items in a box and just hide the box)